Technology & Cybersecurity

 The healthcare industry is the second-most cyber-attacked industry.
 In 2018, more than 15 million patient health records were breached, and there have already been 33 healthcare data breaches reported for this year.
 The aftermath of a cyber attack costs a healthcare organization an average of $1.4 million, on top of negative customer experiences and reputation loss.
 Then there are the effects on the patient who had their privacy compromised and their medical care potentially disrupted.

 What makes this industry a large target?
 To begin with, the entire infrastructure makes it exceptionally vulnerable due to the large amount and sensitive nature of the data collected.
 Healthcare providers now use EHRs, smart medical devices and other Internet of Medical Things (IoMT).
 This technology opens up more possibilities for diagnosis and treatment, improves coordinated care, provides invaluable data and gives patients more control, but it also raises a concern for who can access this information.
-With more points of access, such as smartphone apps where patients can view and update their health information, comes more potential for breaches.
+With more points of access, such as smartphone apps where patients can view and update their health information, comes more potential for breaches and a greater security risk.
 The healthcare industry has so rapidly adopted health information technology (HIT) that security measures are underdeveloped.

 A large number of threats are made by outsiders with malicious motives, however the majority of threats are unintentionally made by employees as they access confidential information.
-It has become crucial for healthcare companies to invest in cybersecurity to evaluate vulnerabilities, educate employees and alleviate patients’ concerns.
+It has become crucial for healthcare companies to invest in cybersecurity solutions to evaluate vulnerabilities, educate employees and alleviate patients’ concerns.

 As spending on innovations in smart tech, AI and cloud solutions increase, likewise should the investment in security checkpoints to protect data and manage potential threats.
 In IDC’s annual Worldwide Health Industry 2019 Prediction report, it highlighted that 40 percent of healthcare providers will leverage machine learning and AI-algorithm advances to improve their cybersecurity capabilities with automated threat detection to thwart ransomware by 2022.